LineageOS/lineage_wiki/_includes/templates/device_build_before_init.md

 Several packages are needed to build LineageOS.
 You can install these using your distribution's package manager.

 {% include alerts/tip.html content="A [package manager](https://en.wikipedia.org/wiki/Package_manager) in Linux is a system used to install or remove software
 (usually originating from the Internet) on your computer.
 With Ubuntu, you can use the Ubuntu Software Center.
-Even better, you may also use the `apt-get install` command directly in the Terminal." %}
+Even better, you may also use the `apt install` command directly in the Terminal." %}

 {%- capture cpu_architecture %}